 When your kid is big enough for a 20” or 24”, you’ll have the option between geared bikes with hand brakes or sticking with a single-speed and coaster brakes (where you pedal backward to stop.)
 This decision should be based on a few simple things.
 First, are they comfortable enough riding for them to learn how to use gears and a handbrake?
 Next, think of the type of riding they’ll be doing.
 If they are taking longer rides with the family or tackling hills, gears will make that easier.
 If training wheels are necessary, then you should be looking at single speed bikes.

 Our professional sales staff are here to help you get the right size bike for your child.
 Our experts can answer your questions and make sure you’re getting the right bike so your child can safely get out and ride and have fun!
-And our Half-Back Program means you can get the right size for right now.
+And our Bike Trade-In Program means you can get the right size for right now.

 Professional Assembly and Service: All of our kids’ bikes are built by professional assemblers following ERIK’S high-quality standards.
 Every bike is checked to our 100-point standard before hitting the sales floor and then checked over again before you take it home.